 When I came to the Centre for Arts and Technology, not only did I get to meet teachers who actually worked on the tv-shows and movies I adored as a child, they showed me what they did to get their jobs and what I could do to get hired too.
 The teachers at The Centre don't just want you to pass, they want you to succeed.
 They help you every step of the way and teach you what you need to know so you can do what you love and get paid to do it.

-The CAT Halifax Campus is THE place to start your career in the 3D industry.
+CAT is THE place to start your career in the 3D industry.
 From a very young age I wanted to know how they made computer graphic dinosaurs.
 So when I applied to the school after I finished grade 12, it was the first and only option I considered.
 My favourite part of the program was the instructors, definitely.
 They made everything I know about the industry fun and enjoyable.

 Once I graduated, I was working at a smaller animation company for a few months, and then got the chance to work on a feature film and short film which both played in the Atlantic Film Festival.
 Since then I've been working with various companies within the Maritimes, creating work that I was prepared for with the help of the school.
 The instructors brought me from the ground up.
 They've helped me get connected with the people that I now know and work with.